varkenvarken/Snap/Readme.md

 ## Installation

-1. Download the repository as a ZIP file.
+* Download snapper.zip from the releases section of the repository
-2. Open Blender and navigate to `Edit > Preferences > Add-ons`.
-3. Click `Install...` and select the downloaded ZIP file.
-4. Enable the add-on by checking the box next to "Snapper".
+* Select Edit → Preferences → Add-ons from the menu
+* Click ‘↓’ (the down-arrow near the top right of the panel) and select the **install from disk ...**
+* Locate `snapper.zip` and click `Install from disk`
+* Check the enable check box to the left of the add-on you just installed

 ## Usage